 A bikini/sunglass cutter, slightly stretched and widened, makes perfect "Nutter Butters" but use any cutter you like.
 Cut out the cookies and use a metal spatula to lift and transfer to cookie sheet.

 Arrange cookies on parchment lined cookie sheet.
 Set the sheets aside.

 Gather up, knead, and re-roll remaining dough scraps, likewise cutting and arranging on a cookie sheet.
 The scraps can be re-rolled two more times.

 To make a Nutter Butter pattern on the cookies, place any remaining dough scraps in a mixing bowl.
 Mix with a hand or stand mixer while adding hot water, one teaspoon at a time.
 Continue adding hot water until the dough has thinned into a paste.
 You can always add more liquid, but you can't take it away.
 Add slowly and let each addition mix in fully before adding more.
 When the mixture reaches a frosting-like consistency, use a spatula to scrape it out.
 Transfer to a piping bag fitted with a very small tip, or a heavy duty Ziploc bag with a tiny hole poked in the corner.

 Pipe some sort of design atop each cookie.
 Four vertical lines and several horizontal hashes will give the impression of a Nutter Butter, but any design will do.

-To make the filling: With a hand or stand mixer, cream together butter, peanut butter, cream cheese, powdered sugar and vanilla.
+For the Filling: With a hand or stand mixer, cream together butter, peanut butter, cream cheese, powdered sugar, and vanilla.
 Cream on medium speed for five minutes; use a rubber spatula to scrape the bowl down periodically.
 The long mixing time makes the filling less gritty.

 Using a spatula, transfer the filling to a pastry bag fitted with a plain tip.
 Alternately, use a Ziploc bag with the corner snipped off as a makeshift pastry bag.